yezz123/authx/docs/configuration/core/index.md

     * `set_permissions`: Set the permissions of a user.

 !!! warning
-    This One Relate to the Admin Route, and is not available in the User Route.
+    This one relate to the Admin route, and is not available in the User route too.